Updated: November 4, 2021

 The Cannabis sativa plant species is well known throughout human history.
 CBD's cannabinoid cousin, THC, is more prevalent in America's counter-culture for the psychoactive effects it can cause.
 THC is the compound in marijuana that can make you feel high.
 So naturally, people wonder if the effects of CBD found abundantly in hemp will do the same.

-Many people want the wellness benefits of hemp without the intoxicating effects of THC.
-Is it possible to use CBD products without getting high?
+Is it possible to use hemp derived CBD products without getting high?
 To start, let’s discuss the difference between CBD and THC.

 CBD vs THC